*Warning: Adult content ahead. Turn back if easily offended or devoid of sense of humor.*

 Hello Orange County, how is everybody doing tonight?
 (Wild applause).

 Hey, I’m sorry I was late getting out here, but I was watching a porno backstage.
 It was wild, there was this guy sucking his own dick.
 I mean is that crazy or what?

 Man if I could do that I would never leave the house.
 People would be walking down the street saying “Hey, what ever happened to that Eddie Murphy guy?”

-My friends and I roared with laughter but then just as quickly, being the insecure teenage boys we were, cautiously measured each other’s reaction to be sure that laughing at an auto-fellatio joke didn’t make us “gay.”
+My friends and I roared with laughter but then just as quickly, being the insecure teenage boys we were, cautiously measured each other’s reaction to make sure that laughing at an auto-fellatio joke didn’t somehow make us “gay.”